es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 Change the "/dev/ttyACM0" to the path of your programmer.
 If you want to run our implemented integration test you have to change it in the [BAZEL.build](../test/integration/BUILD.bazel) in test/integration, too.

-## Blink Usart Example
+## Blink Example

-For building the minimal example in the [blinkUsartExample.c](../app/blinkUsartExample.c) you have to run the following command:
+For building the minimal example in the [blinkExample.c](../app/blinkExample.c) you have to run the following command:

-    $ bazel build //app:blinkUsartExample --platforms=@AvrToolchain//platforms:ElasticNode_v4
+    $ bazel build //app:blinkExample --platforms=@AvrToolchain//platforms:ElasticNode_v4

 Thereby is the second word the command (here: "build") and the third word is the path to the file (here: //app:blinkUsartExample), we want to build.
 The leftover command are bazel flags for specializing the platform.

 The upload script is specialized in the [BUILD.bazel](../app/BUILD.bazel) in the app folder.
 For running the upload script you have to run:

+	$ bazel run //app:_blinkExampleUpload --platforms=@AvrToolchain//platforms:ElasticNode_v4

+Now look at the MCU-Leds at the elasticnode.
+First all leds should be on and turned off after a half second.
+After that the leds should be turned on one after one and then should be turned off one after one.
+This last step is repeated infinite.

+## Blink Usart Example

+For building the minimal example in the [blinkUsartExample.c](../app/blinkUsartExample.c) you have to run the following command:

+    $ bazel build //app:blinkUsartExample --platforms=@AvrToolchain//platforms:ElasticNode_v4

+It is mostly the same like for the [blinkExample](../app/blinkExample.c), but the term "blinkExample" is exchanged with "blinkUsartExample".
+You should do the same for the running command.
+Therefore the second command should look like this:

 	$ bazel run //app:_blinkUsartExampleUpload --platforms=@AvrToolchain//platforms:ElasticNode_v4